Reinforce Lifelong Interaction Value of User-Author Pairs for Large-Scale Recommendation Systems: Experiments

 \subsubsection{Dataset and Evaluation Metrics}

-The KuaiRand \cite{gao2022kuairand} is used as the offline experimental dataset to train an offline user simulator.
-It is a public recommendation dataset containing 27,285 users and 32,038,725 items obtained from Kuaishou app.
-Therefore, there are hundreds of millions of UA interactions.
-The trained user simulator is used as the offline environment to mimic the users' interaction with RS.
-In details, once simulator receives the recommended item, it returns immediate feedback like click, view and comments, etc. Then it determines whether to send the next request based on a quitting mechanism similar to that in work \cite{zhang2024unex}.
+We adopt the KuaiRand dataset \cite{gao2022kuairand} as the foundation for our offline experiments.
+This public dataset, collected from the Kuaishou app, contains interactions from 27,285 users across 32,038,725 items, resulting in hundreds of millions of UA interaction records.
+We train an offline user simulator on this dataset to serve as a controllable environment that mimics real user behavior.
+Specifically, upon receiving a recommended item, the simulator generates immediate feedback signals, such as clicks, watch duration, and comments, and subsequently decides whether to issue the next request based on a probabilistic quitting mechanism, similar to the approach described in \cite{zhang2024unex}.